MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Code Notes.md

 - Inside the "May Production Deployment" you can find "Assemble Account Number Code" this is a kotlin function I wrote you can use to assemble account number based on the four parts.
 - You can notice any RBS request log always starts with "AXIS Request" and similarly RBS response start with "AXIS Response".
 You will also find "Response Retrieved from Method: xxxx with rqUID: xxxxx" log, very useful.
 - In account inquiry, you can see the balance in both "ledgarAcctBal" and "availableAcctBal" fields.
+- We get all the cards now from CardWorks directly as a customer, it was said that the customer will always has one card, it's to be confirmed with the bank.
+- We mapped the CardWorks status “2”, which means not activated to be in Rize Db “DELIVERED” to enable the customer to initiate the Card activation flow.

 ## Caching System